danielmarschall/necropolis/README.md

 To compile and/or modify the game yourself, you need the following tools:

-- DarkBASIC Professional: Free version available at https://github.com/Dark-Basic-Software-Limited/Dark-Basic-Pro/releases/tag/12.02.16
+- DarkBASIC Professional (for the game itself): Free version available at https://github.com/Dark-Basic-Software-Limited/Dark-Basic-Pro/releases/tag/12.02.16

+- Embarcadero Delphi (for the Launcher only): Free version available at https://www.embarcadero.com/de/products/delphi/starter (non-commercial use only)

 ## License